svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 I felt the need for some more background about systems, which motivated me to complete a MSc. security and network engineering.
-While doing this study, I learned that security isn't my thing (I prefer creating stuff instead of verifying/breaking other's code), but had a new found interest in data science.
+While doing this study, I learned that security isn't my thing (I prefer creating stuff instead of verifying/breaking other's code).
-But before completing the enrollment to the master data science, I learned that I can start doing data engineering and learn on the job instead of doing another degree.
+During that time I developed a new interest in data science, but before completing the enrollment to the master data science, I learned that I can start doing data engineering and learn on the job instead of doing another degree.
+Now that I'm working as a data engineer with data scientists, I'm not so sure I want to grow to that position.

 Coming back to the topic of this post, let's discuss a generic approach on preparing oneself